Bristol-SiD-Development/scripts/ILC-DIRAC/GridCertificateInstructions.md

 - Follow instructions

 <strong>For PIN, use an easy memorable passphrase</strong>
-- only used for identification, so do not need to remember
+- only used for identification, so do not need to remember beyond talking to your RA

 *For Bristol people:*
 - Your Institution: Bristol IS (Bristol Physics is outdated, IS = "Information Services")
-- Talk to Winnie Lacesso to have it approved
+- Talk to [Winnie Lacesso](Winnie.lacesso@bristol.ac.uk) (or [Ian Stewart](I.Stewart@bristol.ac.uk)) to have it approved
-- Paste the halves in the boxes as instructed on the webpage (including header) to generate certificate
+- Paste both halves of the certificate in the boxes as instructed on the webpage (including headers) to generate certificate

 ###Installing certificate on computer
 - Install [Certificate Wizard](http://www.ngs.ac.uk/ukca/certificates/certwizard) on ngs website